zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 that follow from Equations 17.41.2, 17.56.1, and the fact that the value of the associated Legendre polynomials is zero for \\(\cos{\theta} = \pm 1\\) unless \\(m = 0\\).

-After substitution into Equations 17.62, 17.63, and 17.67, we immediately obtain the specific expressions of the guided vector harmonics:
+After substitution into Equations 17.62, 17.63, and 17.67, we immediately obtain the reduced expressions of the vector spherical wave functions:

 $$ \tag{17.71}
 \begin{aligned}